Teasing Master Takagi-san: The Movie: Music

 Hiroaki Tsutsumi was revealed to be composing Teasing Master Takagi-san: The Movie through film scoring in March 2022, after previously doing so for the anime series' three seasons.
-Yuiko Ōhara was also revealed to be performing the theme music for the film titled "The Beginning of Summer" (はじまりの夏, Hajimari no Natsu).
+Yuiko Ōhara was also revealed to be performing the theme song for the film titled "The Beginning of Summer" (はじまりの夏, Hajimari no Natsu).
 It is from her album Island Memories, which was released in Japan by Toho Animation Records on July 13, 2022.
-Music arranger Minoru Yoshida included in the theme music the sound of waves and ferries he recorded at Shōdoshima.
+Music arranger Minoru Yoshida included in the theme song the sound of waves and ferries he recorded at Shōdoshima.
 A collection of music used in the film, which was composed by Tsutsumi, was released digitally on June 10, 2022.

-Ending theme music
+Ending theme songs

-In June 2022, it was revealed that the film's ending theme music would change weekly for four weeks, beginning with Rie Takahashi performing "The Door to Tomorrow" (明日への扉, Asu e no Tobira) by I Wish on the first week of its release. Ōhara was also revealed to be performing the film's insert song "Hamabo Flower" (ハマボウの花, Hamabō no Hana).
-The first ending theme music was released digitally on June 17, 2022.
-"Tentai Kansoku" by Bump of Chicken, performed by Takahashi, was revealed as the second ending theme music.
+In June 2022, it was revealed that the film's ending theme song would change weekly for four weeks, beginning with Rie Takahashi performing "The Door to Tomorrow" (明日への扉, Asu e no Tobira) by I Wish on the first week of its release. Ōhara was also revealed to be performing the film's insert song "Hamabo Flower" (ハマボウの花, Hamabō no Hana).
+The first ending theme song was released digitally on June 17, 2022.
+"Tentai Kansoku" by Bump of Chicken, performed by Takahashi, was revealed as the second ending theme song.
 It was released digitally on June 24, 2022.
-For the third ending theme music, Takahashi performed a cover version of "Fragile" by Every Little Thing.
+For the third ending theme song, Takahashi performed a cover version of "Fragile" by Every Little Thing.
 It was released digitally on July 1, 2022.
-The fourth ending theme music was revealed to be Takahashi's cover version of "Kimi ni Todoke" (君に届け) by Flumpool, which was first used as the theme music for the 2010 film Kimi ni Todoke.
+The fourth ending theme song was revealed to be Takahashi's cover version of "Kimi ni Todoke" (君に届け) by Flumpool, which was first used as the theme song for the 2010 film Kimi ni Todoke.
 It was released digitally on July 8, 2022.
-The four theme music are included in the album Teasing Master Takagi-san 3 & Movie Version Cover Song Collection, which was released in Japan on July 13, 2022.
+The four theme songs are included in the album Teasing Master Takagi-san 3 & Movie Version Cover Song Collection, which was released in Japan on July 13, 2022.